Credit Option Grading Policy

 - Students will log into Banner Rams Online account.

 - Enter Secure Area.
 Click the Student Tab.

 - Click the link “Credit Option Grading Request.”

-- Students will select the spring 2020 term.
+- Students will select the fall 2020 term.

 - Students should read carefully before proceeding.
 Students should work with their advisors to make decisions about converting letter grades to credit grades and consider the impact on admission to some majors and graduate school.